Long Island Divorce Lawyer

-At Jason M. Barbara & Associates, P.C., our Nassau County attorneys have extensive experience handling complex family law and divorce matters.
+At Jason M. Barbara & Associates, P.C., our Long Island divorce lawyers have extensive experience handling complex family law matters.
 Whether your matter involves separation, estrangement, alienation, accusations of domestic violence, the existence of a prenuptial agreement, or a significant number of assets in a contested divorce, we have the knowledge and tools to aggressively protect your interests throughout the legal process.

 Our goal is to learn about your concerns and establish a plan of action that will help you reach a satisfactory divorce settlement.
 We can start helping you today by answering questions such as:

 - What is the divorce process?

 - What are the common effects of a divorce?

 - What will happen after my spouse is served with the summons?

 - What are the residency requirements for a New York divorce?

 - Which type of property is subject to property distribution?